l-gorman/rhomis-docs/source/developer-guide.rst

 This package, is designed for use on the data-processing server, as well as for use by the wider community who hope to analyse rhomis data themselves.

-On the RHoMIS server, there are a series of data-processing scripts which use functions from the RHoMIS package to manage metadata, generate mock responses, and process data.
-The user authenticates using the authentication system.
-The authentication server checks which projects the user has access to.
-From the RHoMIS data application, the user can request to generate/process data for the projects they have access to.
-They make a request to the API, which calls the R scripts.
-The R scripts request raw data from ODK central, and project information from the authentication server.
-The scripts process the data and write the output to the RHoMIS database.
+#.
+User visits the RHoMIS GUI
+#.
+They login, and send a request to process their data
+#.
+The request is then sent to the "Data API"
+#.
+The "data API" calls the processing scripts (which mainly rely on functions from the RHoMIS R package)
+#.
+The processing scripts pull raw data from ODK central.
+Process data and calculate key indicators through a series of queries.
+#.
+The processed data and other outputs are saved to the RHoMIS database.

 Querying and Download
 ******************************

+#.
 The query and download interface calls the authentication API to obtain a user token.
+#.
 This user token is then sent to the RHoMIS data API and decoded to identify the relevant user.
+#.
 The user is then able to access their own project data and project-metadata through the API.

 .. image:: images/querying_data.png

-.. _user_authentication_summary:

-User Authentication System
-*******************************

-To create an account or login, an application makes a request to the user authentication server.
-When logging in, the authentication server returns a token which can be decoded to give a user ID.
-This user ID is used by each RHoMIS application to manage survey projects.